jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 but it builds out the chords below the treble triad, while the A shape builds chords above it.

-The G shape is most usefully thought of as two different shapes: a bass shape, on the lower strings, and a treble shape,
+The G shape is most usefully thought of as two separate shapes: a bass shape, on the lower strings, and a treble shape,